DokuWiki Sphinx search tutorial

 To use this plugin you need to have Sphinx Search installed and PHP5 with SQLite extension (SQLite is enabled by default as of PHP 5).

-Download the latest version of the plugin from Launchpad:
+Download the latest version of the plugin from BitBucket:

 Follow these steps: